 Like Dante he was guilty of a couple of cheap fouls on Lewandowski, but on the whole he was solid and put in one unbelievable tackle on Reus in the second half.

-The talented midfielder was strong in the tackle and efficient with his passing – but surprisingly wayward with his shooting as he wasted a couple of opportunities.
+The talented midfielder was strong in the tackle and efficient with his passin – but surprisingly wayward with his shooting as he wasted a couple of opportunities.

-Showed his versatility by anchoring the midfield for much of the game before dropping in at center back when Boateng was withdrawn.
+Showed his versatility by anchoring the midfield for much of the game before dropping in at centre-back when Boateng was withdrawn.
 Composed throughout.

-Buzzed around the edge of the Dortmund box dangerously and stretched the hosts' makeshift defense with his electric pace.
+Buzzed around the edge of the Dortmund box dangerously and stretched the hosts' makeshift defence with his electric pace.
 Scored a sublime chip to make it 2-0.

-Tested Weidenfeller with an acrobatic overhead kick before the break, but will be disappointed with his overall performance against a makeshift Dortmund defense.
+Tested Weidenfeller with an acrobatic overhead kick before the break, but will be disappointed with his overall performance against a makeshift Dortmund defence.